krajasekhar015/expense-docker/docker-networking.md

 ![alt text](images/ifconfig.png)

-**1. docker0**
+**1. docker0** Virtual bridge for Docker containers to communicate with each other and the host

 **Type:** Virtual Network Interface <br>
 **Description:**
-* This is a bridge network interface created by Docker.
-It allows containers to communicate with each other and with the host system
-* Containers connected to this bridge can access the internet through the host's network

-**2. ens5**:

-* Every VM's will get internet access through Ethernet from AWS ISP i.e., `ens5`
-* Here, ens5 is the network provided by AWS ISP
 * Here, docker creates seperate virtual network interface i.e., `docker0`
+* `docker0` provides ip address to the containers which is called `bridge network`
+* It allows containers to communicate with each other and with the host system
 * It acts as modem to the containers inside VM
-* `docker0` provides ip address to the containers which is called `bridge network`
+* Containers connected to this bridge can access the internet through the host's network.

+**2. ens5** Physical or virtual interface used for external network communication

+**Type:** Physical or Virtual Network Interface <br>
+**Description:**
+* Every VM's will get internet access through Ethernet from AWS ISP.
+Here, `ens5` is the network provided by AWS ISP

+**3. lo (Loopback)** Loopback interface for internal communication within the host

+**Type:** Virtual Network Interface <br>
+**Description**
+* The loopback interface is a special virtual interface used for internal communication within the host